$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Results

 We now discuss the other exotic flavour sector, the $\overline{\mathbf{15}}$.
 The infinite-volume scattering channel contributions and meson-meson operators are the same as for the $\mathbf{6}$ irreps, and we refer back to Table~\ref{table:6f_subductions} and Table~\ref{table:6f_rest_list} in Appendix \ref{appendix:interpolating_list} for these.
 Staying well below the first inelastic threshold, data from the $[000]A^+_1$ irrep is used to investigate $S$-wave \D\etaoct\ scattering.

 The finite-volume spectrum is shown alongside non-interacting meson-meson curves in Fig.~\ref{fig:15bar_spectra}, again with the inclusion of histograms showing normalised overlaps of the lowest non-interacting energy meson-meson operators.
 It can be seen that there is a one-to-one correspondence between computed energies and non-interacting energies, with computed energies lying slightly above the non-interacting curves, suggesting weak repulsive interactions.
 Using energies well below the first inelastic threshold, there are 9 levels that can be used to determine the scattering amplitude.
+Numerical values of the energies and associated uncertainties can be found in the supplementary material.